Key Points

 Tips to manage your puppy’s biting

 The early weeks with your puppy provide plenty of opportunities for curbing your pet’s biting tendency.
 Puppies are sponges that absorb every instruction you offer, whether you want them to or not.
-Intentional training is vital during this time since you can control your puppy’s behavior with gentle, positive training and direction.
+Intentional training is vital during this time since you can guide your puppy’s behavior with gentle, positive training and direction.

 Don’t wait for nipping to get out of hand before instructing your pup.
 The following tips can help you curb this behavior quickly and teach your pup appropriate behavior.

-Interact with a playful puppy
+How to interact with a playful puppy

 Safe chew toys should be bigger than the puppy’s mouth to reduce the risk of choking or ingestion.
 Puppies need softer toys than adult dogs since their teeth are more prone to damage.
 Look for toys constructed of durable materials that can soothe sore gums, such as toys with soft nubs.
 You can also freeze toys before offering them to your pet for additional relief.